 These approaches to microphone selection represent a beginning to recording a special sound.
 These tools are the first link in the signal chain and deserve attention and interest.
 As mentioned in the introduction, yes, they all essentially have the same job – to capture sound.
 But when you hear your recording played back to you, you should ask yourself, “is what I’m hearing a true representation of the sound?”

-If the answer is no, going back and questioning your decision for that vital first link is worth the time.
+If the answer is no, going back and questioning your microphone choices is worth the time.